-- > An embedded reporting system for both internal and external audit issues that ensures that senior managers and members are fully briefed on key issues, which includes regular reporting to the Governance Committee. - A comprehensive risk management process that ensures the key risks across the authority, both operational and strategic, are captured and reported to senior officers and members. - The reports of the Chief Financial Officer to members and the senior management team including financial assessments of key projects and decisions. - Reporting of key performance issues to the Scrutiny Panel. - > A comprehensive budget monitoring process that is reported monthly to senior managers. - > A partnership register that records the details of all of the partnerships that the Council is involved in.
+- An embedded reporting system for both internal and external audit issues that ensures that senior managers and members are fully briefed on key issues, which includes regular reporting to the Governance and Audit Committee. - A comprehensive risk management process that ensures the key risks across the authority, both operational and strategic, are captured and reported to senior officers and members. - The reports of the Chief Financial Officer to members and the senior management team including financial assessments of key projects and decisions. - > Reporting of key performance issues to the Scrutiny Panel. - > A comprehensive budget monitoring process that is reported monthly to senior managers. - > A partnership register that records the details of all of the partnerships that the Council is involved in. - A defined Monitoring Officer role which sets out responsibility for ensuring all decisions comply with statutory requirements and are lawful.